 The Fund maintains its books and records in conformance with generally accepted accounting principles.
-The internal controls shall be reviewed by the Pension Board and an independent auditor.
+The internal controls shall be established by the Treasurer and reviewed by the Pension Board and an independent auditor.
 The controls shall be designed to prevent losses of public funds arising from fraud, employee error, misrepresentation by third parties, unanticipated changes in financial markets or imprudent actions by employees and officers of the Pension Board.